PhilipKolarov/single_file_projects_python/README.md

 divisible_by_x_numbers - similar to "divisible_by_two_numbers", but with an infinite amount of potential dividers inputed.

+class_pen - a class that takes into account a pen's ink capacity and whether ot not it has a lid on.

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example

 User (Directory) - A personal version of a user class for a website, utilizing inheritance